nodeforspeed/node-for-speed/README.md

 await NodeForSpeed.load(server, config)
 ```

-Where `config` is an optional and will be merged with your main configuration for the given execution.
+Where `config` is optional and will be merged with your main configuration for the given execution.

 # Configuration